wizeline/react-apprenticeship/topics/cleancode/readme.md

         }

-Avoid noise words that are redundant, for example imagine you have a class called Product.
-If you have another class named ProductData or ProductInfo you have made the name differents but they don't mean something different, the prefixes Info and Data are just noise.
+Avoid redundant words.
+For example, you have a class called `Product`.
+If you have another class named `ProductData` or `ProductInfo`, you named them differently, but they do not mean something different.
+The prefixes *Info* and *Data* are just noise.

-- ### Use Searchable Names
+### Use Searchable Names

-When using a single-letter name for a variable is hard to know what is does and numeric constants are hard to understand because they don't give you much information.
-Compare both examples, the first one is just a math operation we don't really know what this numbers are, but the second one we know exactly what is going on.
+When using a single-letter name for a variable is hard to know what it does, and numeric constants are hard to understand because they do not give you much information.
+Compare both examples; the first one is just a math operation.
+We do not know what these numbers are, but we know exactly what is going on in the second one.

         function calculateDays(s){
                 return s * 60 * 60 * 24;